This Is How You Can Manage NPK in your Organic Garden

 • Too much nitrogen has a negative influence on BD501 (Silica).

-On our Gardener subscriber site, you’ll discover a wealth of information about crop rotation, green manure crops, composting, and liquid manures.
+In our other articles, you’ll discover a wealth of information about crop rotation, green manure crops, composting, and liquid manures.
 Furthermore, our biodynamic gardening seminars dive into these principles in order to assist you in incorporating them into the management of your food garden in a very active way.

 Sercan C.